w3f/polkadot-wiki/docs/learn/learn-treasury.md

 in the queue as it can without running out of funds.

 Treasury payout is an automatic process:
-- If the Treasury funds run out with remaining approved proposals to fund, those proposals are kept in the approved queue, and will receive funding in the following spend period.
+- If the Treasury funds run out with approved proposals left to fund, those proposals are kept in the approved queue, and will receive funding in the following spend period.
 - If the Treasury ends a spend period without spending all of its funds, it suffers a burn of a percentage of its funds - thereby causing deflationary pressure.
 This encourages the spending of the